 Adam Neiman - piano

-Founded in 2001, Trio Solisti (comprised of violinist Maria Bachmann, cellist Alexis Pia Gerlach, and pianist Adam Neiman) has performed at many of America’s important concert venues and cultural institutions: The Great Performers Series at Lincoln Center, Washington Performing Arts Society at Kennedy Center, The Chamber Music Society of Lincoln Center, People’s Symphony Concerts at Town Hall, Seattle’s Meany Hall and La Jolla’s Revelle Series, to name a few.
-The ensemble has been described by The New York Timesas “consistently brilliant” and praised by The Washington Post for its “unrelenting passion and zealous abandon in a transcendent performance.”
+Founded in 2001, Trio Solisti (made up of violinist Maria Bachmann, cellist Alexis Pia Gerlach, and pianist Adam Neiman) has performed at many of America’s important concert venues and cultural institutions: Great Performers at Lincoln Center, Washington Performing Arts Society at Kennedy Center, The Chamber Music Society of Lincoln Center, People’s Symphony Concerts at Town Hall, Seattle’s Meany Hall and La Jolla’s Revelle Series, to name a few.
+The ensemble has been described by The New York Times as “consistently brilliant” and praised by The Washington Post for its “unrelenting passion and zealous abandon in a transcendent performance.”

-The newest addition to Trio Solisti’s rapidly growing discography is Dvořák Trios, released on Bridge Records in 2012, featuring Dvořák’s “Dumky" Trio and the Trio in F minor, Op.
-65. Critics raved: “This is brilliantly performed” (International Record Review);“I cannot praise this recording highly enough” (Fanfare Magazine).
+Dvořák Trios was released on Bridge Records in 2012, featuring Dvořák’s “Dumky" Trio and the Trio in F minor, Op.
+65. Critics swooned: “This is brilliantly performed” (International Record Review); “I cannot praise this recording highly enough” (Fanfare Magazine).

-Pictures at an Exhibition, on Endeavour Classics, pairs the trio’s original arrangement of Mussorgsky’s monumental solo piano work with the Ravel Piano Trio.
+Pictures at an Exhibition, on Endeavour Classics, features Trio Solisti's original arrangement of Mussorgsky’s monumental solo piano work.
 Fanfare Magazine called the recording “astonishing in sparkling clarity… surging with sensuality and dramatic contrasts.”

-Brahms Trios is the ensemble’s debut album featuring performances of two of the composer’s masterpieces, the Trio No. 1 in B major and Trio No. 3 in C minor.
+Brahms Trios, the ensemble’s debut album, features performances of two of the composer’s masterpieces, the Trios Nos.
+1 and 3, in B major and C minor.

-Above and beyond performing together and individually at many music festivals across the country, Trio Solisti has founded Telluride MusicFest, an annual chamber music festival in the mountains of Colorado in which the ensemble presents two weeks of performances with celebrity guest artists.
-Trio Solisti is Ensemble-in-Residence at Adelphi University in Garden City, NY, an honor that includes the presentation of concerts and master classes, and in-depth work with student composers.
+Above and beyond performing together and individually at music festivals across the world, Trio Solisti founded Telluride Musicfest, an annual chamber music festival in the mountains of Colorado at which the ensemble presents two weeks of performances with guest artists.
+Trio Solisti marks its 10th year as Ensemble-in-Residence at Adelphi University in Garden City, NY, an honor that includes the presentation of concerts and master classes, and in-depth work with student composers.